trsavi/Machine-Learning-Web-App/README.md

 *Transform* - Most of the work was around cleaning and transforming data into something more meaningful and easier for the model to consume and gain more insight in the end.

-*Load* - After successfully cleaning and transforming, data needs to be stored in some form of a database - in this case a csv file because the file contains <30k rows and it's the easiest way to work with data, for me (for now).
+*Load* - After successfully cleaning and transforming, data needs to be stored in some form of a database - in this case, a csv file, because the file contains <30k rows and it's the easiest way to work with data, for me (for now).

 ## EDA  - Explanatory Data Analysis

-Data analysis was part of cleaning and trasforming data and you can gain more insight into what I did when it comes to ETL and EDA on this link -> [EDA, ETL](/Analysis2.0.ipynb) (*Note that the notebook has a formatting problem but if you download it you can run it and check it on the local machine*)
+Data analysis was part of cleaning and trasforming data and you can gain more insight into what I did when it comes to ETL and EDA on this link -> [EDA, ETL](/Analysis2.0.ipynb) (*Note that the notebook has a formatting problem but if you download it you can run and check it out on the local machine*)

 ## ML - Machine Learning

 Machine learning part was straightforward, try bunch of [ml algorithms](/ML_Pipe.ipynb)  and [neural network](/Neural Network.ipynb) and save the best model.
+Another thing in addition to machine learning model is recommender system, rule-based recommender system, to be precise.
+It is not perfect and it's based on intuition and domain knowledge to find similar cars.

 ## Model deployment